Purity Culture Dropout Queer Support Groups

 Pssst- You are queer enough for this group.

-This is an opportunity to meet virtually with other queer folks who were raised in purity culture and have moderated support group discussions on a variety of topics!
+This is an opportunity to meet virtually with other LGBTQ+ folks who were raised in purity culture and have moderated support group discussions on a variety of topics related to your experience with religion, identity, sexuality, and life.

+If you’re seeking community who understands you, you’ve come to the right place.
 Previous groups have created long term friendships and chosen family.
-Many of the participants are in touch daily, share video calls weekly (long after we officially ended), and have met in person, supporting each other long after the official end of group.
-If you’re seeking community who understands you, you’ve come to the right place.
+Many of the participants stay in regular touch and reunite for virtual calls, supporting each other long after the official end of group.
+Some people even meet up in person!

 Groups run for 8 weeks total and are held for one hour and a half weekly via Zoom call.

-Total cost for the 8 week support group is $450.
+Total cost for the 8 week support group is $450 and can be made in installments.

 “Erica’s Queer PCD support groups were exactly what I needed.
 Not only did she foster a gracious and welcoming community (within approximately 0.08 seconds), but she is a skilled facilitator who thoughtfully chooses topics for discussion.
 I didn’t fear sharing my actual thoughts, feelings, or experiences because the group was made to be trustworthy through her careful planning.
 We covered a variety of themes over the course of this group, each as pertinent and timely as the previous.
 We even had the opportunity for the tailored queer sex education that none of us had learned growing up!
 Overall: 10/10”